Israel's finance minister calls for 'marathon' 2025 state budget talks next week

 In March, parliament approved an amended budget for 2024 that included tens of billions of shekels of war-time financing.

+Yaron also said "considerable amounts are (already) directed to issues that do not necessarily encourage growth", referring to coalition funds earmarked largely for the ultra-Orthodox Jewish education system.

+He also said in the central bank statement that there was a budgetary risk from a possible expansion of the war to include Hezbollah in Lebanon, and that defence spending was liable to be above government assumptions.

-Smotrich last month won a battle with Defence Minister Yoav Gallant to set up a committee to examine Israel's defence budget.
+Smotrich last month overcame opposition from Defence Minister Yoav Gallant to set up a committee to examine Israel's defence budget.
 Central Bank Governor Yaron said at the time that the war does not necessitate a "blank check" to the military.

 On Smotrich's watch, both S&P Global Ratings and Moody's have this year lowered their credit ratings for Israel due to elevated geopolitical risks.